-Heating Oil - the calculation of $CO_2e$ is based on the total litres of heating oil consumed multiplied by the relevant (BEIS) conversion factor.
+Heating Oil - the calculation of CO_2e is based on the total litres of heating oil consumed multiplied by the relevant (BEIS) conversion factor.

-- Emissions from the operation of air conditioning equipment very few of the products supplied by the Company are temperature sensitive and air conditioning is restricted to offices, computer rooms and small areas for specialised products.
+Emissions from the operation of air conditioning equipment - very few of the products supplied by the Company are temperature sensitive and air conditioning is restricted to offices, computer rooms and small areas for specialised products.
 Consequently, fugitive emissions from air conditioning do not form part of the Group's CO2e reporting.
-However, any failure of air conditioning equipment, leading to an uncontrolled release of refrigerants, should be reported as an Environmental Incident within BRMS. - 4.3 Scope 2 indirect emissions from the generation of purchased energy. - Electricity the calculation of CO2e is based on the total units of electricity consumed in kWh and multiplied by - Location-based emissions factors: the BEIS conversion factor (for UK) or IEA conversion factor (for all other countries) - Market-based emissions factors; based on the guidance in the GHG reporting standard, which can be supplier specific emission rates, renewable energy attribute certificates (RECs, GOs, etc.), or default emission factors representing the untracked or unclaimed energy and emissions (termed the residual mix).
-Where these factors are not available, such as Latin America and Australia, location- based emissions factors are used. - District Heating the calculation of CO2e is based on the total units consumed in kWh.
-BEIS does not currently provide conversion factors for district heating and therefore conversion factors applied are will be sourced locally. - 4.4 Scope 3 upstream and downstream indirect emissions (not included in scope 2) that occur in the value chain.
-The scope 3 emissions are calculated in line with the World Resource Institute (WRI)'s internationally recognised reporting standard the Greenhouse Gas (GHG) Protocol A Corporate Accounting and Reporting Standard, with reference to the additional guidance provided in the GHG Protocol: Scope 2 Guidance (amendment to GHG Protocol), GHG Protocol Corporate
+However, any failure of air conditioning equipment, leading to an uncontrolled release of refrigerants, is reported as an Environmental Incident within BRMS.

+4.5 Scope 2 - indirect emissions from the generation of purchased energy.

+- On-site Electricity the calculation of CO2e is based on the total units of electricity consumed in kWh and multiplied by - Location-based emissions factors: the BEIS conversion factor (for UK) or IEA conversion factor (for all other countries) - Market-based emissions factors: based on the guidance in the GHG reporting standard, which can be supplier specific emission rates, renewable energy attribute certificates (RECs, GOs, etc.), or default emission factors representing the untracked or unclaimed energy and emissions (termed the residual mix).
+Where these factors are not readily available, such as Latin America and Australia, location- based emissions factors (from the IEA) are used. - The reporting system BRMS does not allow for emission factors to be split across the reporting year.
+As such a conservative approach is taken whereby qualifying green energy contracts commencing within the first 4 months of the reporting year are accounted for at a zero emissions rate for the year and contracts commencing within the remaining 8 months of the reporting year still have their relevant residual mix factor applied for the full year, with the zero emissions rate applied from the commencement of the following reporting year.

+- Off-site electricity.
+This includes electricity used for charging company owned or controlled commercial vehicles and company cars.
+The electricity usage is determined in various ways, and includes: - Home charging devices that record the electricity consumed for charging of company vehicles. - All purpose 'Fuel' cards that are used to purchase and record electricity from public charging points. - Employee expense reports for mileage of company cars.
+The distance can be converted to CO2-equivalents, based on BEIS conversion factors.

+Charging of commercial vehicles and company cars may also occur on Bunzl premises, in which case the electricity for charging will already be captured in the on-site electricity reports.

+The calculation of CO2e of off-site electricity is based on the total units of electricity consumed in kWh and multiplied by the location-based and market-based emissions factors as stated above.

-Value Chain (Scope 3) Accounting and Reporting Standard (Scope 3 Standard) and GHG Protocol Technical Guidance for Calculating Scope 3 Emissions (Scope 3 Guidance).
+- District Heating the calculation of CO2e is based on the total units consumed in kWh.
+BEIS does not currently provide conversion factors for district heating and therefore conversion factors applied are/will be sourced locally. - 4.6 Scope 3 upstream and downstream indirect emissions (not included in scope 2) that occur in the value chain.
+The scope 3 emissions are calculated in line with the World Resource Institute (WRI)'s internationally recognised reporting standard the Greenhouse Gas (GHG) Protocol A Corporate Accounting and Reporting Standard, with reference to the additional guidance provided in the GHG Protocol: Scope 2 Guidance (amendment to GHG Protocol), GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard (Scope 3 Standard) and GHG Protocol Technical Guidance for Calculating Scope 3 Emissions (Scope 3 Guidance).

-In 2022, the reporting has been expanded to cover the following emission sources:
+In 2022, the reporting has been expanded to now cover the following emission sources: